owulveryck/blog/content/post/hip-terraform-part-I.md

 tfCommand.Meta.Ui = myUI
 {{</ highlight >}}

-So far, so good: we now have a new terraform binary, that is working via gRPC with a very little bit of code.
+So far, so good: we now have a new Terraform binary, that is working via gRPC with a very little bit of code.

 # What did we miss?

 ## Multi-stack
-It is fun but not usable for real purpose because the server needs to be launched from the directory where the tf files are...
+It is fun but not usable for real purpose because the server needs to be launched from the directory where the _tf_ files are...
-Therefore the service can only be used for one single terraform stack...
+Therefore the service can only be used for one single Terraform stack...
 Come on!

 Let's change that and pass as a parameter of the RPC call the directory where the server needs to work.
 It is as simple as adding an extra argument to the `message Arg`: